Fly to Orlando

 Orlando International Premium Outlets and The Mall at Millenia

 Off the beaten path in Longwood the Acme Superstore is a comic book heaven.

 Plant Street Market

-In Winter Park, the just-opened and thoroughly lovely Plant Street Market, inside a historic brick building, houses independent retailers from candle-makers to butchers and bakers.
+The thoroughly lovely Plant Street Market, located inside a historic brick building in Winter Park, houses independent retailers from candle-makers to butchers and bakers.

 Disney World, SeaWorld and Universal Studios

 If you’re in Orlando and don’t go to the parks – namely, Disney World Resorts, Universal and SeaWorld – something is seriously wrong.
 Really, you have to be a complete misanthrope to not enjoy even one iota of that scene.
-(Is it truly possible not to be thrilled by “The Hulk” or “The Mummy” at Universal?)
+(Is it truly possible not to be thrilled by “The Hulk” or “Revenge of the Mummy” at Universal?)